-Sick or Injured Cats
+TNR Scenarios: How to Help Sick or Injured Cats

 - Consider options for long-term care.
 Based on the severity of illness or injury, a cat might need to be placed in a long-term holding area for recovery.
-Whether it’s in your home or the veterinary clinic, plan for this beforehand so you don’t have to scramble at the last minute.
-And it’s always wise to plan ahead for how you’ll pay for upcoming veterinary bills.
-Use our tips on developing resources for cat care to help create an emergency medical fund or for ideas on how to negotiate a payment plan with your veterinarian.
+Whether that recovery is done in your home or the veterinary clinic, plan beforehand so you don’t have to scramble at the last minute.
+Connect with your veterinarian and ask if they would be willing to house the cat during recovery, or for advice on how to create the best possible recovery space in your home.
+See our information on in-trap care and setting up a holding/recovery area at alleycat.org/InTrap.

 - Plan to fund any needed care.
 As a community cat advocate, it’s always wise to plan ahead for how you’ll pay for veterinary bills, including any beyond the usual spay and neuter, vaccination, and eartip.
 Use our tips on developing resources for cat care to help create an emergency medical fund, or for ideas on how to negotiate a payment plan with your veterinarian.
 You can also find financial resources at alleycat.org/Economy.

 - Know how to trap sick or injured cats.
 We have tips for safely trapping sick or injured kitties below.
 One of the best methods is using a Drop Trap, which gives you more control over when the trap is sprung, so you can safely enclose the sick or injured cat inside.

 Where to Take a Sick or Injured Community Cat

 If you do not already have a trusted community cat-friendly veterinarian or clinic, we have some advice on finding the right veterinary professional for your needs.
 Your partner veterinarian should be able to aid you not only in treating sick or injured community cats, but also in every aspect of your TNR work.